-As Wales eases out of lockdown, the simple and devastating fact is, almost one in five smaller firms believe they couldn’t survive another full lockdown and would be forced out of business forever.
+As Wales finds its way post-lockdown, the simple and devastating fact is, almost one in five smaller firms believe they couldn’t survive another lockdown and would be forced out of business forever.

 The reality is that any decisions made by our government will decide the future of our local businesses.

 Research commissioned by VISA and conducted by Opinium Research in the middle of lockdown last year, suggests there could be a shift in these figures.

 - 78% of shoppers in Cardiff are shopping with local small businesses as much or more frequently since lockdown lifted, both in person and online

 - 72% of consumers in Wales says that shopping locally makes them happy as supporting local shops makes me feel good about where my money is going

 - 84% of consumers in Wales agree that their local high street needs the support of the community to survive

 Our high streets have been particularly badly hit over the last 18 months as enforced time at home, drew more of us to shop online.
 At the height of our lockdown The Office for National Statistics (ONS) said that the amount of goods sold fell by 18.1%.
 Clothing sales also halved as many High Street shops were shut under the lockdown measures introduced by the government.